corda/corda-docs-portal/content/en/tools/archiving-service/archiving-release-notes.md

 The Archive Service is a standalone service that operates on a different release cadence to the Corda platform.

-The Archive Service compatibility with Corda Enterprise:
+The following table shows the compatibility of the Archive Service versions with Corda Enterprise:

 | Archive Service version      | Corda Enterprise version    |
 |------------------------------|-----------------------------|